Pronunciation of 'Anticoagulant'

 English (United States)

-A substance that prevents blood clotting, often used in medical treatments to reduce the risk of thrombosis.
+A substance that prevents or reduces blood clotting, commonly used in medical treatments for conditions like thrombosis.